pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/envoy.md

-# One Port For All External Traffic
+# Deploy Pachyderm With Envoy: One Port For All External Traffic

-We are now shipping Pachyderm with an **optional embedded proxy ([Envoy](https://www.envoyproxy.io/))**.
-As a result, Pachyderm only need to expose one port to the Internet (whether you access `pachd` over gRPC using `pachctl`, or `console` over HTTP, for example).
+We are now shipping Pachyderm with an **optional embedded proxy ([Envoy](https://www.envoyproxy.io/))** allowing Pachyderm to expose one only port to the Internet (whether you access `pachd` over gRPC using `pachctl`, or `console` over HTTP, for example).

-This page is an add-on to existing installation instructions in the case where you chose to enable the proxy Envoy when deploying Pachyderm.
-The informations below supplement of replace existing part of the installation documentaiton.
+This page is an add-on to existing installation instructions in the case where you choose to enable the proxy Envoy when deploying Pachyderm.
+The instructions below replace all or existing parts of the installation documentation.
 We will let you know when to use them and which section they overwrite.

 !!!
 Warning
     Envoy is an [experimental feature](../../../contributing/supported-releases/#experimental).

 !!!
 Note "TL;DR"
-    - When envoy is activated, Pachyderm is reachable through **one TCP port for all incoming grpc (grpcs), console (http/https), s3 gateway, OIDC, and dex traffic**, then routes each call to the appropriate backend microservice without any additional configuration.
+    - When Envoy is activated, Pachyderm is reachable through **one TCP port for all incoming grpc (grpcs), console (HTTP/HTTPS), s3 gateway, OIDC, and dex traffic**, then routes each call to the appropriate backend microservice without any additional configuration.
     - To deploy Pachyderm with Envoy, enable the proxy as follow:

     ```yaml